lee-dohm/code-smells/FIT2101/agile-limitations/README.md

 ## When shouldn't you use Agile?

-### When it’s a bad fit for your organisation
+### When it’s a bad fit for your organisation (pressure from higher ups)
-* organizational culture is opposed to uncertainty or change
+* organizational culture is **opposed to uncertainty** or change
-* you have a lot of reporting requirements
+* you have a lot of reporting requirements (bureaucracy)
-* company structure requires a traditional Project Manager to be in charge
+* company structure **requires a traditional Project Manager** to be in charge

 ### When it’s a bad fit for your customers
-* they don’t have time to spend with developers
+* they don’t have time to spend with developers (ruins concept of inspect and adapt and can't learn from past mistakes)
 * they require a very predictable process

 ### When it’s a bad fit for the product
-* needs a very large team, or has stringent quality requirements
+* needs a very large team, or has stringent quality requirements (no longer lightweight, need to be estimable, minimising defects)(e.g. nasa, aeronautical)
-* requirements are known in advance, well-understood,and won’t change
+* requirements are known in advance, well-understood, and won’t change (no longer need to be iterative)

 ### When it’s a bad fit for the team
-* team can’t meet frequently (e.g. time zone differences)
+* team can’t meet frequently (e.g. time zone differences and ruins self-organising and multi-learning)
-* team is very large
+* team is very large (ruins self-organising)
-* team does’t know each other well,or there is distrust.
+* team does’t know each other well,or there is distrust. (no longer self-organising, multi-functional, cohesive and focused on a single goal)
 * team lacks the maturity to self-manage

 ## Higher management